 We all know granny pants are great for period days, but they’ve had a truly modern makeover.
-Modibodi underwear (from $35) are not only super-comfy and look great, but you can actually wear these clever panties for sanitary protection.
+Modibodi underwear (from $24.50) are not only super-comfy and look great, but you can actually wear these clever panties for sanitary protection.
 Goodbye pads and tampons!
-Wear them on their own or try pairing them with a menstrual cup for extra protection, they’re the perfect sanitary solution for busy mums.
+Wear a perfect pair of period undies on their own or try pairing them with a menstrual cup for extra protection, they’re the perfect sanitary solution for busy mums.

 3. Tea time

 Babies are cute but they can drive you crazy, especially if your hormones are a little haywire.
-Take time out with a little cup of zen and enjoy an Earth Mama Monthly Comfort Tea ($9.95).
-This caffeine-free cinnamon tea is formulated especially for when both you and your uterus could do with a little extra care.
+Take time out with a little cup of zen and enjoy a HOTTEA MAMA Over The Moon Tea ($13.75).
+This caffeine-free raspberry leaf tea is formulated especially for when both you and your uterus could do with a little extra care.

 4. Bath bliss

 Nothing beats a bit of old-fashioned TLC like a hot bath.
-Treat yourself with a sprinkle of some Short Story bath blends ($19.95).
-Not only do these little bottles of bliss smell delish, Epsom salts are packed with magnesium which helps relieve cramps and relax your muscles.
+Treat yourself with a sprinkle of some Bubba Bump Postpartum Herbal Sitz Soak ($35.99).
+Not only does this package of bliss smell delish, it is packed with magnesium which helps relieve cramps and relax your muscles and herbal bath soak, with organic dried chamomile, sage, yarrow and calendula, Lavender and Lavender essential oils.
 Ahhh.

 5. Packing heat

-If you don’t have time for a bath, at least squeeze in a quick cuddle with a cute and cosy heat pack ($29.50).
-Heat does wonders for sore tummies and these cuties are made from 100% organic wheat.
-Check out the three super cute designs: watermelon, ladybirds and strawberries.
+If you don’t have time for a bath, at least squeeze in a quick cuddle with a cute and cosy heat pack (from $19.95).
+Heat does wonders for sore tummies and these cuties are infused with Lavender for that extra element of ultimate relaxation.
+Check out their super cute designs that include something for everyone.

 6. Good posture